mashu/ImmuneDiscover.jl/docs/src/index.md

 **Note** for V genes longer profile `-l 20` worked well with our libraries, example above uses shorter profile for generated test sequences.

+## Exact
+Exact can be used to count exact matches of particular input sequences from FASTA file in demultiplexed data.

 # API
 Functions implemented in a package are documented and listed below:
 ```@index